The Cafflano Kompresso is a small coffee maker with a big impact. It makes quality espresso shots available to a whole

 Back in the days, espresso was an elitist hobby, requiring a high-priced machine with an Italian sounding name and a similar grinder.

-This diminutive coffee maker could be mistaken for a cheap Aeropress knock-off but in fact, it is a capable manual espresso maker.
-We have been testing it for a while, so read on for all the details.
+This diminutive coffee maker could be mistaken for a low-cost Aeropress knock-off but in fact, it is a capable manual espresso maker.
+We have been trying it for some time, so read on to check out the details.

 Cafflano is one of the new and interesting names on the international coffee scene.

 The company launched their first product, the Cafflano Klassic in 2013 after a successful Kickstarter campaign The Klassic is a small and portable all-in-one coffee maker with both grinder, dripper and gooseneck kettle built in.

-The company was started by Hansang Yoon, a South Korean coffee lover, who didn’t like the idea of buying expensive takeaway coffee all the time.
+The company was started by Hansang Yoon, a South Korean coffee lover, who didn’t like the idea of buying high-cost takeaway coffee all the time.
 So he scratched his own itch and developed the brewer.

 The second product launched by Cafflano was the ‘Kompact’, which is also an ultra-compact black coffee brewer.

 The newest product in the line-up is the Kompresso; the company’s first stab at the espresso scene.

-A few years ago espresso was something for people with big wallets and serious patience.
+A couple of years before, espresso was something for people with big wallets and serious patience.
 Espresso was and is a hobby that requires time and money.
 Everybody can afford a Hario V60 but only people who mean serious business are gonna take the step and invest in a device from Rocket or La Marzocco.

-In recent years we have seen some great, cheap options for the espresso lover on a budget.
+In recent years, we have seen a few incredible, modest choices for espresso lovers on a tight spending plan.
 The Rok and the Flair espresso makers come to mind.
 These machines represent great value at less than $200.

 The Cafflano Kompresso is even cheaper.
 And as an added bonus it’s as portable as an Aeropress.